NuGet/NuGetDocs/NuGet.Docs/Consume/Package-Manager-Console-PowerShell-Reference.md

         Required: false

     <strong>-FileConflictAction</strong>
-        Specify the action to take, when asked to overwrite or ignore existing files referenced by the project.
+        Specifies the action to take, when asked to overwrite or ignore existing files referenced by the project.
         Possible values are Overwrite, Ignore and None.

+        Required: false

+    <strong>-DependencyVersion</strong> (NuGet 3.0 Beta client or higher)
+        Specifies which dependency package version to update.
+If omitted, this defaults to the lowest required version.
+In 		the case of Update-Package without any parameter, all packages are being updated to the highest version.

         Required: false

     <strong>-WhatIf</strong>
         Shows what would happen if the cmdlet runs.
 The cmdlet is not run.